 Dividing assets during any divorce is difficult, but it can be especially challenging when the couple has accumulated many assets together, as well as separately.
 Couples who’ve been married 20 years or longer may have family heirlooms from each of their families that have become commingled property.
 Separating some of these assets legally can be a challenge, and some assets cannot be divided evenly.

-Divorce can be costly and financially depleting, which can be dangerous for older couples on a limited income.
+Divorce can be costly and financially depleting.
+This especially affects older couples on a limited income.
 In addition, it is important to consider how financial assets will be impacted, such as retirement accounts, pensions, and life insurance policies.
-It might seem easy to drop a former spouse as a beneficiary of these accounts; however, doing so could have negative financial and tax implications.
-You will want to consult financial and legal professionals before removing beneficiaries from accounts and during the divorce an estate planning processes to ensure you get the best result possible.
+It might seem easy to drop a former spouse as a beneficiary of these accounts.
+However, doing so could have negative financial and tax implications.
+You will want to consult financial and legal professionals before removing beneficiaries from accounts.
+You should also consult with an attorney about how divorce can affect your estate planning.

 Tax Implications and What Happens to the House

 After a couple divorces, the way they file taxes will change.
 They will each have to file their taxes individually instead of jointly.
 Filing taxes separately could impact their tax planning options, especially if they have a large estate.